Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker/_index.md

 ### 1. Copy the needed files

 Download the Docker setup package from the LinkAce repository: [**linkace-docker.zip**](https://github.com/Kovah/LinkAce/releases/latest)

+Alternatively, you can take a look at the [docker-compose.yml](https://github.com/Kovah/LinkAce/blob/2.x/docker-compose.production.yml) and [.env](https://github.com/Kovah/LinkAce/blob/2.x/.env.docker.production) files directly and adopt it to your own setup.

 ### 2. Edit the base configuration